ColleSerre/SchoolArchives/Histoire/Nguyen/WW1 Peace Treaties & The Legacy of the War.md

 * Geographical: territorial losses (in the east and colonies)
 * Demographical: less labour force and soldiers (end of German militarism)
 * Economical: loss of raw material and industrial production power.
+Had to pay the equivalent of $33 Billion to the allies
 * Political: the Weimar Republic
 * Buffer zone created between Belgium and Germany (Rhineland)
+* Moral: The Germans had to take full responsibility for the war (article 231)
+*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MjkzMDY1MTUsLTE0MTY1OTg4Nl19
+eyJoaXN0b3J5IjpbOTAyMjgwNDgyLC0xNDE2NTk4ODZdfQ==
 -->